 - Compared to large-cap or mid-cap, small-cap stocks have difficulties accessing capital, which leads to higher interest payments and is difficult for smaller companies to get proper cash flow, so they cannot fund new market growths.

 - Low Liquidity: Small-cap stocks are less liquid than their larger counterparts.
 This leads to the negligible institutional presence and less research by the analysts.
+As Small-cap stocks are not as widely traded as large-cap stock, this can make it difficult to buy or sell them quickly, especially when the market is down.

 Also watch, “Indicators to view on the stock market!”